labex-labs/labex-cheatsheets/docs/cheatsheets/ru/html.md

   <BaseQuizOption value="D">Downloads the link</BaseQuizOption>

   <BaseQuizAnswer>
-    The `target="_blank"` attribute opens the linked page in a new browser tab or window, allowing users to keep the original page open.
+    The <code>target="_blank"</code> attribute opens the linked page in a new browser tab or window, allowing users to keep the original page open.
   </BaseQuizAnswer>
 </BaseQuiz>